 The NRGC keeps itself abreast of GFH's performance against the risk management framework.
 The NRGC will use this information when considering remuneration to ensure returns, risks and remuneration are aligned.
-Since 2021 has been an unusual year effected by the global pandemic and consequential market impact, the NRGC has adopted a more qualitative approach in their assessment of performance and rewards.
+Since 2021 has been an unusual year after the effects of the global pandemic and consequential market impact, the NRGC has adopted a more qualitative approach in their assessment of performance and rewards.